lindahua/SGDOptim.jl/README.md

 Here is an [example](http://nbviewer.ipython.org/github/lindahua/SGDOptim.jl/blob/master/example.ipynb) that demonstrates the use of this package in solving a ridge regression problem.

-## Overview

-Generally, SGD optimization is a problem that involves multiple aspects:

-- Optimization problem: predictor, loss function, and regularizer
-- Optimization algorithm
-- Data: sample sequence or mini-batch?
-- Interoperability with the world (*e.g.* monitor the progress)

-Below is an overview of what we provide in this package:

-### Optimization Problem

-A regularized risk minimization problem is generally comprised of three parts:

-**Predictor:**

-- [x] Linear predictor
-- [x] Affine predictor, *i.e.* linear predictor with a bias term
-- [x] Multivariate linear predictor
-- [x] Multivariate affine predictor

-**Loss function:**

-- [x] Squared loss
-- [x] Hinge loss
-- [x] Logistic loss
-- [x] Multinomial logistic loss
-- [ ] L1-norm quantile loss

-**Regularizer:**

-- [x] No regularization
-- [x] Squared L2-norm
-- [x] L1-norm (*e.g.* LASSO)
-- [x] Elastic Net
-- [ ] Grouped LASSO
-- [ ] Fused LASSO

 ### Optimization Algorithms

+This package depends on [EmpiricalRisks.jl](https://github.com/lindahua/EmpiricalRisks.jl), which provides the basic components, including *predictors*, *loss functions*, and *regularizers*.

-We provide a variety of algorithms, including SGD and its variants, and you may choose one that is suitable for your need:
+On top of that, we provide a variety of algorithms, including SGD and its variants, and you may choose one that is suitable for your need:

 **For streaming settings:**